harrewarre/harrewarre.github.io/docs/index.md

 ---
 # Welcome to `harre.dev`

-A collection of thoughts, guides, and other things I find interesting.
+A collection of thoughts, guides, some do-it-yourself stuff, and other things I find interesting.

 Mostly developer related but definitely also some personal stuff.

+More about me on the [about](about.md) page.

+## Blog

+The blog can be found [here](blog/index.md) or via the main menu up top.